sander1095/openapi-versioning/v8/minimal-api/queryheader-versioning-openapi-scalar/README.md

 # Query Parameter / Header Versioning with Scalar (Minimal APIs)

-This project showcases the changes needed to give Scalar a **nice experience** when using query/header-based API versioning.
-Specifically, Scalar pre-fills the `api-version` field with the correct value for each API version document, so users do not have to type it manually.
+This project adds Scalar as the API visualization tool for query/header-based versioning with ASP.NET Core Minimal APIs.
+Scalar pre-fills the `api-version` field with the correct value for each version document, so users do not have to type it manually.

-## The "Nice Experience"
+## Scalar Integration

 The key is `OpenApiOptionsExtensions.ApplyApiVersionDescription`, which adds an `Example` value to the `api-version` parameter schema in each OpenAPI document: